Anaerobic digestion: Feedstocks

 The most important initial issue when considering the application of anaerobic digestion systems is the feedstock to the process.
-Almost any organic material can be processed with anaerobic digestion; however, if biogas production is the aim, the level of putrescibility is the key factor in its successful application.
+Almost any organic material can be processed with anaerobic digestion; however, if biogas production is the aim, then the level of putrescibility is the key factor in its successful application.
 The more putrescible (digestible) the material, the higher the gas yields possible from the system.

 Feedstocks can include biodegradable waste materials, such as waste paper, grass clippings, leftover food, sewage, and animal waste.
 Woody wastes are the exception, because they are largely unaffected by digestion, as most anaerobes are unable to degrade lignin.
-Xylophagous anaerobes (lignin consumers) or high temperature pretreatment, such as pyrolysis, can be used to break lignin down.
+Xylophagous anaerobes (lignin consumers) or high-temperature pretreatment, such as pyrolysis, can be used to break lignin down.
 Anaerobic digesters can also be fed with specially grown energy crops, such as silage, for dedicated biogas production.
-In Germany and continental Europe, these facilities are referred to as "biogas" plants.
+In continental Europe, these facilities are called biogas plants.
 A codigestion or cofermentation plant is typically an agricultural anaerobic digester that accepts two or more input materials for simultaneous digestion.

 The length of time required for anaerobic digestion depends on the chemical complexity of the material.
-Material rich in easily digestible sugars breaks down quickly, whereas intact lignocellulosic material rich in cellulose and hemicellulose polymers can take much longer to break down.
+Material rich in easily-digestible sugars breaks down quickly, whereas intact lignocellulosic material rich in cellulose and hemicellulose polymers can take much longer to break down.
 Anaerobic microorganisms are generally unable to break down lignin, the recalcitrant aromatic component of biomass.

 Anaerobic digesters were originally designed for operation using sewage sludge and manures.
-Sewage and manure are not, however, the material with the most potential for anaerobic digestion, as the biodegradable material has already had much of the energy content taken out by the animals that produced it.
+Sewage and manure are not, however, the materials with the most potential for anaerobic digestion, as the biodegradable material has already had much of the energy content taken out by the animals that produced it.
 Therefore, many digesters operate with codigestion of two or more types of feedstock.
-For example, in a farm-based digester that uses dairy manure as the primary feedstock, the gas production may be significantly increased by adding a second feedstock, e.g., grass and corn (typical on-farm feedstock), or various organic byproducts, such as slaughterhouse waste, fats, oils and grease from restaurants, organic household waste, etc. (typical off-site feedstock).
+For example, in a farm-based digester that uses dairy manure as the primary feedstock, the gas production may be significantly increased by adding a second feedstock, such as grass and corn (typical on-farm feedstock), or various organic byproducts, such as slaughterhouse waste, fats, oils, and grease from restaurants, organic household waste, etc. (typical off-site feedstock).

 Digesters processing dedicated energy crops can achieve high levels of degradation and biogas production.
 Slurry-only systems are generally cheaper, but generate far less energy than those using crops, such as maize and grass silage; by using a modest amount of crop material (30%), an anaerobic digestion plant can increase energy output tenfold for only three times the capital cost, relative to a slurry-only system.